matthew-brett/czi-nibabel/landscape_analysis.md

     and some of them, GUIs; or
   - MATLAB/SPM (https://www.fil.ion.ucl.ac.uk/spm), which bundles low-level libraries and high-level processing.

-Nibabel has read/write compatibility with data formats used by SPM/FSL/AFNI so it can be used as a glue to work with outputs from other packages.
-The Nipype Python library provides a regular interface in Python to all the software above, thereby eliminating most of the incompatibilities between tools in combination with Nibabel.
+The Nipype Python library provides a regular interface in Python to all the software above, thereby eliminating most of the incompatibilities between tools in combination with Nibabel’s read/write implementation of file formats.
 Using the Python/Nibabel/Nipype framework, researchers are equipped to build powerful high-level processing solutions such as fMRIPrep (https://doi.org/10.1038/s41592-018-0235-4; +200 citations as per scholar.google.com) without reinventing the wheel, just harnessing existing and mature OSS.
-To illustrate the ubiquity of Nibabel, FSL ships with Python code using it to manipulate images.

 Counts of 2018 scholar.google.com mentions in https://doi.org/10.1146/annurev-biodatasci-072018-021237 found (name, years active, count):